-With TMJ splints, they provide more vertical support than night guards, and should move the lower jaw, guiding it to a more natural comfortable position.
-The length of time for patients suffering from TMD is recommended to wear the TMJ splint from a few weeks or months, depending on the severity of their symptoms.
+TMJ splints provide more vertical support than night guards and move the lower jaw, guiding it to a more comfortable natural position.
+The length of time for patients suffering from TMD is recommended to wear the TMJ splint will vary depending on the severity of their symptoms.

-A night guard, also known as an occlusal guard, is an excellent option for people who suffer from bruxism.
+A night guard, also known as an occlusal guard or mouth guard, is an excellent option for people who suffer from bruxism.
 Bruxism is a condition that causes chronic clenching or grinding of the teeth.
-Over time, this can lead to tooth wear and fractures, as well as myofascial pain, headaches, and other painful issues.
+Over time, this can lead to tooth wear and fractures and myofascial pain, headaches, and other painful issues.
 Using these guards does not eliminate all symptoms, but it will help protect your teeth from further damage when you sleep.
-Besides protecting your teeth from bruxism, just like TMJ Splints, night guards are designed to provide movement of the lower jaw, but they do not always provide the best forward and vertical support people with jaw problems.
+Besides protecting your teeth from bruxism, just like TMJ Splints, night guards are designed to provide movement of the lower jaw, but they do not always provide the best forward and vertical support for people with jaw problems.

-While it may cost less by buying a night guard over-the counter, the cost for a custom night guard is well worth it in the long run.
-When you get a night guard from your general dentist, the night guard will have your teeth’s impression on it, making a comfortable snug fit, and most of all, protection against bruxism.
+While it may cost less by buying a night guard over-the-counter, the cost of a custom night guard is well worth it in the long run.
+When you get a night guard from your general dentist, the night guard will have your lower or upper teeth’s impression on it, making a comfortable, snug fit and protection against bruxism.

 Individuals with TMD can now find relief from symptoms by wearing a splint that is designed specifically for their condition.
-Splints for TMD come in many shapes and sizes, but they all perform a similar function.
-They allow your jaw muscles to relax while dispersing pressure across the teeth evenly, so it’s not focused on one spot or joint.
-By preventing the pressure to focus on one spot or joint, it helps to reposition your jaw into the proper alignment.
+Splints for TMD come in many shapes and sizes, but they all perform similarly.
+They allow your jaw muscles to relax while evenly dispersing pressure across the teeth, so it’s not focused on one spot or joint.
+Preventing the pressure to focus on one spot or jaw joint helps to reposition your jaw into the proper alignment.

 Silicone – Silicone occlusal splints are a myofascial pain dysfunction treatment that can ease the discomfort of tight muscles in your face.

-Permissive splints – Permissive splint, also known as stabilization splints, are made from acrylic resin and are worn at night while sleeping.
+Permissive splints – Permissive splints, also known as stabilization splints, are made from acrylic resin and are worn at night while sleeping.
 They provide support for your jaw joints so that when you move them during your sleep, it does not cause pain.
-This type of splint is the most common use of this splint to treating TMJ Issues.
+This type of splint is most commonly used to treat TMJ issues.

 Non-permissive – A non-permissive splint is designed with ramps or indentations that limit the movement of the jaw.

-Soft Night Guard – A soft night guard for teeth grinding is a must-have for those who are prone to suffer from bruxism while they sleep.
-With the help of this soft rubber material that sits between your teeth, you’ll be able to reduce many symptoms associated with bruxism such as tooth sensitivity or headaches, in addition to experiencing less discomfort from morning jaw pain.
-This type of night guard is typically recommended for people with milder cases of teeth clenching or teeth grinding.
+Soft Night Guard – A soft night guard for teeth grinding is a must-have for those prone to suffer from bruxism while they sleep.
+With the help of this soft rubber material that sits between your teeth, you’ll be able to reduce many symptoms associated with bruxism, such as tooth sensitivity or headaches, in addition to experiencing less discomfort from morning jaw pain.
+This type of night guard is typically recommended for people with milder teeth clenching or teeth grinding cases.